rickb777/acceptable/README.md

 [![Build Status](https://travis-ci.org/rickb777/acceptable.svg?branch=master)](https://travis-ci.org/rickb777/acceptable/builds)
 [![Issues](https://img.shields.io/github/issues/rickb777/acceptable.svg)](https://github.com/rickb777/acceptable/issues)

 This is a library that handles `Accept` headers, which form the basis of content negotiation in HTTP server applications written in Go.
-It provides an implementation of the content negotiation algorithm specified in RFC-7231.
+It provides an implementation of the proactive server-driven content negotiation algorithm specified in RFC-7231.

 ## Accept parsing